 \begin{itemize} \item[$\circ$] An agent $i$ is {\it whimsical} when, at each time step, she repels her own opinion ($a_{ii} < 0$).
 The population is whimsical (on aggregate) when its $\Tr{(A)} < 0$. \item[$\circ$] An agent $i$ is {\it open-minded} when, at each time step, she holds on to some of her own opinion while also adopting some of the opinions of the other agents ($a_{ii}\in(0,k_i)$, with $k_i$ the attentiveness of agent $i$, which we assumed to be positive).
 The population is open-minded (on aggregate) when $\Tr{(A)} \in (0, \sum_i k_i)$. \item[$\circ$] An agent $i$ is {\it stubborn} when, at each time step, she strongly holds on to her own opinion while being repelled by the opinions of the other agents ($a_{ii} > k_i$).
 The population is stubborn (on aggregate) when $\Tr{(A)} > \sum_i k_i$. \end{itemize}

-In combination with attentiveness, these three categories explain exhaustively the qualitative asymptotic behavior of the relative opinion model with two agents.
+In combination with attentiveness, these three categories explain exhaustively the qualitative asymptotic behavior of the relative opinion model with two agents under the positive attentiveness assumption.
 The degree of open-mindedness has been found as an important parameter in related models of opinion change, for example in bounded confidence models \citep{Hegselmann2002, Hegselmann2015}, while stubbornness has been discussed in for example \citep{Flache2004}.
 A whimsical agent is similar to a stubborn agent in the sense that their opinion are both repelled from a ``certain'' opinion.
-However, they are different in the sense that a whimsical agent $i$ tends to change her opinion \textit{towards} the origin ($a_{ii} < 0$), while a stubborn agent $j$ tends to change her opinion \textit{away from} the origin ($a_{jj} > 2k$).
+However, they are different in the sense that a whimsical agent $i$ tends to change her opinion \textit{towards} the origin ($a_{ii} < 0$), while a stubborn agent $j$ tends to change her opinion \textit{away from} the origin ($a_{jj} > k$).